Close

 opens in a new windowAn Alchemy of Masques and Mirrors by Curtis Craddock

-Poster Placeholder of - 2 Born without the sorcery that is her birthright but with a perspicacious intellect, Isabelle believes her marriage will stave off disastrous conflict and bring her opportunity and influence.
+Place holder of - 19 Born without the sorcery that is her birthright but with a perspicacious intellect, Isabelle believes her marriage will stave off disastrous conflict and bring her opportunity and influence.
 But the last two women betrothed to this prince were murdered, and a sorcerer-assassin is bent on making Isabelle the third.
 Aided and defended by her loyal musketeer, Jean-Claude, Isabelle plunges into a great maze of prophecy, intrigue, and betrayal, where everyone wears masks of glamour and lies.
 Step by dangerous step, she unravels the lies of her enemies and discovers a truth more perilous than any deception.

 opens in a new windowBan This Book by Alan Gratz

-opens in a new windowImage Place holder of - 72 It all started the day Amy Anne Ollinger tried to check out her favorite book in the whole world, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, from the school library.
+opens in a new windowImage Place holder of - 53 It all started the day Amy Anne Ollinger tried to check out her favorite book in the whole world, From the Mixed-Up Files of Mrs. Basil E. Frankweiler, from the school library.
 That’s when Mrs. Jones, the librarian, told her the bad news: her favorite book was banned!
 All because a classmate’s mom thought the book wasn’t appropriate for kids to read.

 Amy Anne decides to fight back by starting a secret banned books library out of her locker.
 Soon, she finds herself on the front line of an unexpected battle over book banning, censorship, and who has the right to decide what she and her fellow students can read.